mateedo/DMOJSolutions/README.md

-# DMOJ
+# Competitive-Programming

-This repository contains my solutions to competitive programming questions uploaded to DMOJ.ca
+This repository contains my solutions to competitive programming questions.